 Our wrongful death attorneys are here to ease the burden on you.
 We will investigate the fatal accident and ensure those liable are held accountable.
 We are here to fight for you if you have lost a loved one in or near Huntington Beach.

 For aggressive litigation, straight talk, and honest answers, call (949) 203-3814 to find out more about your options.
-Our personal injury lawyers in Huntington Beach have been in business for more than 40 years and has a 99% success rate.
-We have handled many catastrophic accident cases resulting in wrongful death and can help you too.
+Our personal injury lawyers in Huntington Beach have been in business for more than 40 years and have a 99% success rate.
+We have handled countless catastrophic accident cases resulting in wrongful death and can help you too.

 Huntington Beach Wrongful Death Resources

 Wrongful death is a legal term.
 It is used to describe a form of civil action that can be taken when someone dies due to the actions of another party.

 The death could be caused by negligence, or through malicious or criminal actions.
 Either way, if somebody else was responsible for the fatality, they could be liable and face a lawsuit.

 In most cases, the wrongful death lawsuit will be filed against the negligent party by a family member of the deceased.

 For example, if your loved one was killed by a reckless driver who was looking at their phone and failed to see the victim crossing the street, resulting in a fatal crash, this would be an act of negligence.
 Similarly, someone committing murder or manslaughter through an assault could also face a civil wrongful death lawsuit, in addition to criminal charges.